-- 10.96 At pre-application stage positives were identified by officers in relation to the largely acceptable east-west spine road alignment (subject to detail), the proposed areas with perimeter block layouts, and the appropriate building heights (although some bungalows could have been proposed and accepted). - 10.97 Regarding crime prevention, the perimeter block approach proposed across most of the development would generally provide good levels of natural surveillance of the public realm, and clear distinctions between spaces that are public and private.
+- 10.97 At pre-application stage positives were identified by officers in relation to the largely acceptable east-west spine road alignment (subject to detail), the proposed areas with perimeter block layouts, and the appropriate building heights (although some bungalows could have been proposed and accepted). - 10.98 Regarding crime prevention, the perimeter block approach proposed across most of the development would generally provide good levels of natural surveillance of the public realm, and clear distinctions between spaces that are public and private.
 Parking spaces would be overlooked by their users from their homes.
 Pedestrian access through the proposed 4-dwelling terraces can be secured with gates.
 Subject to landscaping and boundary treatment details (to be secured via a recommended condition), no parts of the proposed development would be particularly vulnerable to flytipping and other anti-social behaviour.
-Conditions regarding security measures (including measures relating to the perimeters of the apartment blocks and their parking areas) and lighting are recommended. - 10.98 Details of boundary treatments have been submitted by the applicant (on drawing BVF-16-02-05 rev C, and other drawings).
+Conditions regarding security measures (including measures relating to the perimeters of the apartment blocks and their parking areas) and lighting are recommended.

+- 10.99 Details of boundary treatments have been submitted by the applicant (on drawing BVF-16-02-05 rev D, and other drawings).
 1.8m high treatments with brick piers and timber panels are proposed in locations adjacent to the public realm.
 1.8m high timber fences and 0.75m high post and rail fences are proposed between plots.
 0.9mm high railings are proposed around the development's open spaces.
 The design and locations of boundary treatments and landscaping would need careful consideration at conditions stage (should planning permission be granted), to ensure no significant loss of amenity occurs to neighbouring residents.
 Appropriate security and natural surveillance should also be facilitated by the design of any boundary treatment, as should the movement of hedgehogs.
 Tall boundary treatments (such as 1.8m or higher timber fencing) should not be proposed adjacent to areas of public realm.
-For landscape and visual impact reasons, tall acoustic fencing would not be considered acceptable along the site's north (green belt) boundary.
+For landscape and visual impact reasons, tall acoustic fencing would not be considered acceptable along the site's north (green belt) boundary. - 10.100 The applicant's proposal to provide the majority of dwellings with air source heat pumps has design implications.
+The external components of air source heat pumps can vary in size, however a unit of 1.5m x 1.2m x 0.8m (resembling an external air conditioning unit) is fairly typical.
+These can usually be installed on rear elevations (below windowsill level), with enough space maintained around them to ensure they function well.
+To ensure such units are indeed located discretely to avoid visual harm, a condition is recommended requiring the submission of relevant details.